UpCloudLtd/terraform-provider-upcloud/docs/data-sources/tags.md

 page_title: "upcloud_tags Data Source - terraform-provider-upcloud"
 subcategory: Cloud
 description: |-
+  ~> Consider using labels instead of tags.
+Tags are an access control feature and only available for a limited set of resources.
+Use labels to describe and filter your resources.
   Data-source is deprecated.
 ---

 # upcloud_tags (Data Source)

+~> Consider using labels instead of tags.
+Tags are an access control feature and only available for a limited set of resources.
+Use labels to describe and filter your resources.

 Data-source is deprecated.